Incorporating sustainability and ESG practises into banking

 Integrating ESG and sustainability criteria into investment proposals

 Investing in high-grade ESG/sustainability products no longer means sacrificing performance and returns

 More and more, messaging around ESG investment focuses on an ability to exceed expectations – now and in the future.
 This could be with regards to how much of its budget a company sets aside for environmental issues, such as deforestation and waste output initiatives.
 Or it could be as simple as how much effort is being made to improve employee relations and diversity, as well as onsite health and safety conditions.
 On a grander scale, it could also mean looking at how much a company focuses on governance issues, such as board diversity and structure, or fighting back against bribery and corruption.

-Figure 1: Environmental, societal and governance (ESG) investment factors
+Figure 1: Environmental, social and governance (ESG) investment factors

 All of which provides further evidence that when it comes to evaluating the desirability of a company, professional investors equate quality with ESG strength.
 Of course, investors will still always consider performance when selecting an investment manager.
 However, they would be inclined to remember that for the most part, investment management firms are beginning to focus more on ESG metrics as a way of attracting new clients.
 In addition, a rise in the number of data providers evaluating a company’s ESG principles are further driving the issue – and, importantly, standardizing metrics.

 “The numbers back up the view that the capital markets are in the midst of a sea change…According to a 2018 global survey by FTSE Russell, more than half of global asset owners are currently implementing or evaluating ESG considerations in their investment strategy.”